-We use a robust combination of automated and manual processes to protect the integrity and trustworthiness of our online review community.
-Key to this is our software that detects fake reviews, backed up by a dedicated Compliance Team.
+We use unique software to detect fake reviews and maintain the trustworthiness of our online review community.
+This is backed up by a trained Compliance Team.

 Trustpilot’s customized software

-In order to detect and remove fake reviews, we have a team dedicated to building and refining unique fraud detection software.
-We’ve seen promising results so far, but we’re always working to improve it.
+In order to detect and remove fake reviews, we have a technical team dedicated to building and refining unique fraud detection software.
+And we’re always working to improve it.

 As a starting point, all reviews are treated equally by our software.
 It doesn’t have access to, or factor in, information about whether a company subscribes to Trustpilot’s services or not.
 In line with our commitment to trustworthiness, we believe that’s how it should be.